ivanrepi/crypto_investment_helper/README.md

 ## :moneybag: **Buy & Sell**

-In this latest section, user will be able to:
+In this latest section, the user will be able to:
-- Check daily evolution of selected Cryptocurrency daily stock prices
+- Check daily evolution of selected Cryptocurrency daily stock prices.
 - Check the chart with buy and sell signals.
 - Know if today he/she should buy or sell cryptos stock.
 - Konw positive, negative and neutral of today's news.